heimrichhannot/contao-entity_lock/README.md

 - On submit of the form the lock is removed and a the user has to be redirected to some other page in order to prevent the form from locking the entity again as happened in the previous step.
 - In case of deletion of the entity, of course, all linked locks are also removed.
 - The developer can specify how long the lock interval is (in the global settings or overrride it in the module config using *EntityLock::DEFAULT_PALETTE*).
 After the age of a lock passed this interval it isn't active anymore (it times out).
+- The developer can specify in a module's config whether any frontend user can delete active locks (e.g. if the lock is more a hint than a hard barrier)

 A module developer using entity_lock can store a new lock, check for their existance in the appropriate places and could use [heimrichhannot/contao-entity_cleaner](https://github.com/heimrichhannot/contao-entity_cleaner)